bababubudev/bababubudev/README.md

 ## Projects

-These are few of the projects I've worked on.
+These are few of my completed projects.

 ### Calculator
 The key feature of CalculatorJS is its open input system.
 Users can type any math equation directly into the input box, just like they would on paper or in a code editor.